#ChooseToChallenge this International Women’s Day

-Pressing for progress to us means that we need to pay attention; whilst we recognize their value, women shouldn’t be confined to a category of business in essence labeled as lovely, which in business terms, equals to “not interesting” and a bit “second class”.
+Pressing for progress to us means that we need to pay attention; whilst we recognize their value, women shouldn’t be confined to a category of business in essence labelled as lovely, which in business terms, equals to “not interesting” and a bit “second class”.

 To illustrate that, think of the form of businesses that keep investors awake: high technology and high growth entities.